rehive/docs-portal/content/platform/advanced-usage/permissions.md

 The following limitations apply to property level permissions currently:

+- Only `transaction` type permissions can have properties configured on them.
 - Only sub properties of the `metadata` field can be specified.
-- Only `transaction` type permissions can have properties configured on them.
-- Only `view` level permissions can have properties configured on them.

-There is no plan to support property level permissions in the extensions system yet.
+Both of these limitations will be removed as we roll out future iterations on this feature.